suryssss/namaste_icd-11_translator/README.md

+#NAMASTE – ICD Code Translator

+#A prototype web application to translate between AYUSH NAMASTE codes and ICD codes.

-Project Setup Guide
+#Project Setup Guide

-This project consists of two parts:
+#This project consists of two parts:

 Frontend (available in this repository)